ovation22/SpeakerMeet.Api/README.md

 Any and all are welcome to contribute to this project.
 Please read our [Code of Conduct](/.github/CODE_OF_CONDUCT.md)

+If you're looking for the front-end Api, check out the [SpeakerMeet.UI](https://github.com/ovation22/SpeakerMeet.UI) repository.

+## Give a Star! :star:
+If you like the project, please consider giving it a star!

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):